Raed-Alshehri/ProjectsPortfolio/README.md

 👀 I’m interested in data science, machine learning, and statistics.

-🌱 I’m currently learning how to apply data analytics using Python and R
+🌱 I’m applying my skills in the data analytics field using Python, R, and SQL

 📫 You can contact me via Linkedin using the link: https://www.linkedin.com/in/raedalshehri/